cosmosgame/save-the-world/content/articles/index.md

       - Green
         - #MeToo
     - Putting SD to work
+      - Why SD?
         - A new story
+        - Foundation for thinking about next steps
         - Spiral wizardry
-        - Practical guide
+        - A way to break down the problem
       - Beige
         - Lots of people are here
         - Trauma victims